-Energy drinks are a bit of a racket.
-Most of them are little more than huge amounts of sugar or caffeine dressed up with a few healthy sounding ingredients or some slick marketing, at higher prices than your average soft drink or cup of coffee.
-But the idea behind energy drinks is sound enough: sometimes you need a boost.
-When you do, you can either turn to your supermarket or you can make it yourself.
+Energy drinks are kind of a racket.
+Most of them are little more than huge amounts of sugar or caffeine, dressed up with a few healthy sounding ingredients or some slick marketing, at higher prices than your average soft drink or cup of coffee.
+Homemade energy drink recipes give you the opportunity to make up exactly the drink you want, with exactly the ingredients you trust, and save money.

 Energy drink ingredients you may already have